Tonks89/Tonks89.github.io/about/index.md

   #creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 Hola!
 Salut!
 Hello!
-Ciao! my name is Ana Lucia, I am a robotics engineer and STEM advocate.
+Ciao! my name is Ana Lucia, I am a Robotics engineer and Science communicator.

 I come from a small but lovely country called Honduras.
 A land of coffee, mayas, jungles, beaches, first-class reefs, corn-based delicacies, and wonderful people (or catrachos).
 In 2011, I moved to France to follow my passion for robotics.
 I began by studying a master's degree in [advanced robotics](http://masteraria.irccyn.ec-nantes.fr/index.php/presentation-roba-en) at the École centrale de Nantes, a place where I did not only learn about jacobians and kinematic models, but also the art of solving problems through robots.